 Where are your Centres?

-We have two sites in total.
-The largest, and our head office, is located in Catherine-De-Barnes, Solihull and our other site is in Coven, Wolverhampton called Sunnyside.
-Our Birmingham centre relocated from Digbeth, in Birmingham, to Catherine-De-Barnes in Solihull and opened on 23rd October 2015.
+Birmingham Dogs Home has two Centres - The largest, and our head office, is located in Catherine-de-Barnes, Solihull, and our other Centre is in Coven, Wolverhampton.
+Our Birmingham centre relocated from Digbeth, in Birmingham, to Catherine-de-Barnes in Solihull and opened on 23rd October 2015.

 How many kennels do you have?

-We have 130 dog kennels at the Birmingham site, and 100 at our Sunnyside centre
+We have 128 dog kennels at the Birmingham Centre, and 100 at our Wolverhampton Centre

-How many dogs do you have at BDH?
+How many dogs do you have at Birmingham Dogs Home?

-At any one time we have around 150-200 dogs across our two sites.
+At any one time we have around 150-200 dogs across our two Centres.

-How many animals do you care for each year?
+How many dogs do you care for each year?

-In 2015 we cared for over 3,356 dogs across our two sites, which consisted of animals who were either lost, abandoned or simply unable to stay with their current families.
+In 2018 we cared for 2,253 dogs across our two Centres, which consisted of dogs who were either lost, abandoned or simply unable to stay with their current families.

 When are you open for visitors?

-If you would like to visit us, BDH is open to the public from 11am – 4.45pm Monday to Saturday, Closed Bank Holidays (last entry is at 4.30pm).
-Further details on our telephone numbers and Centre locations can be found on our contact page.
+If you would like to visit us, both Centres are open to the public from 11:00am – 4:45pm Monday to Sundays and Bank Holidays.
+Further details of our telephone numbers and Centre locations can be found on our contact page.

-Can I visit the Home even if I just want to look around and not rehome a dog?
+Can I visit the Centres even if I just want to look around and not rehome a dog?

-We welcome lots of visitors to our centres whether they are here to visit our Kennels, speak with the team, make an enquiry, rehome a dog, attend an event, or simply just to have a look around and meet our residents.?
+We welcome lots of visitors to our centres whether they are here to visit our Kennels, speak with the team, make an enquiry, rehome a dog, attend an event, make a donation, or simply just to have a look around and meet our residents.